 Hello!
 My name is Ian MacDonald.
-I am an Official Fujifilm X Photographer, as well as an educator, wanderer, dreamer, musician, and paramedic living in Vancouver, British Columbia, Canada.
+I am an Official Fujifilm X Photographer and educator living in Vancouver, British Columbia, Canada.

-It has taken me a year and a half to write this part of my website.
+It took me a long time to write this part of my website.
 The reality is that I, like many artists, struggle to talk about myself.
 As a photographer, I would rather put the spotlight on the subject of my photograph than on myself.
 After all, that is really what matters.
-I have been on a journey over the last few years that is ever evolving, but one that I can confidently say has given me more joy and purpose in my life than anything else other than my family and friends.
+Like many artists I have been on a journey over the last few years that is ever evolving, but one that I can confidently say has given me more joy and purpose in my life than anything else other than my family and friends.

 I have come to realize through this constant shooting that I don’t just love portraiture… or street photography… or weddings.

 When I think about this statement it shouldn’t come as a surprise to me.
 My formal education is in adult education and pre-hospital emergency medicine.
 For two decades a large part of my professional life (before photography) was spent working as a paramedic and as an EMS educator.
 My career was one of taking care of the ill and injured, caring for people when they are suffering, and teaching and supporting others through their journey in EMS.
 When you think about it though my work wasn’t about ambulances, IV catheters, defibrillators, splints, hard collars or stretchers…. it was about people.
 The 15,000 people I cared for as a paramedic.
 The 20,000 people I have taught over the years.

 The camera has now become my primary tool to meet new people and to go to new places.
 It has become my way of connecting, collaborating, sharing, and serving.

 In addition to working with people, photography, whether shooting professionally or simply for myself, provides me with the opportunity to feed my soul and to recharge.